ucbrise/flor/README.md

 ## Publications
+FlorDB is software developed at UC Berkeley's [RISE](https://rise.cs.berkeley.edu/) Lab (2017 - 2024).
+It is actively maintained by [Rolando Garcia](https://rlnsanz.github.io) (rolando.garcia@asu.edu) at ASU's School of Computing & Augmented Intelligence (SCAI).

 To cite this work, please refer to [Flow with FlorDB: Incremental Context Maintenance for the Machine Learning Lifecycle ](https://arxiv.org/pdf/2408.02498).
 Published in the 15th Annual Conference on Innovative Data Systems Research (CIDR ’25).

 FlorDB is open source software developed at UC Berkeley.
 [Joe Hellerstein](https://dsf.berkeley.edu/jmh/) (databases), [Joey Gonzalez](http://people.eecs.berkeley.edu/~jegonzal/) (machine learning), and [Koushik Sen](https://people.eecs.berkeley.edu/~ksen) (programming languages) are the primary faculty members leading this work.

-This work is released as part of [Rolando Garcia](https://rlnsanz.github.io/)'s [doctoral dissertation](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2024/EECS-2024-142.html) at UC Berkeley, and has been the subject of study by Eric Liu and Anusha Dandamudi, both of whom completed their master's theses on FLOR.
+FlorDB has been the subject of study by Eric Liu and Anusha Dandamudi for their masters degrees.

 Our list of publications are reproduced below:

 * [Flow with FlorDB: Incremental Context Maintenance for the Machine Learning Lifecycle](https://arxiv.org/pdf/2408.02498). _R Garcia, P Kallanagoudar, C Anand, SE Chasins, JM Hellerstein, EMT Kerrison, AG Parameswaran_.
 CIDR, 2025.